brentgarren/cryptography/README.md

 Sender -> Plaintext -> [Encrypt(KEY)] -> CipherText -> [Decrypt(KEY)] -> Plaintext -> Recipient

+During the process the Sender provides the encryption process

+During the process the recipient provides the decrypt process

 note that both share the same key and the key is usually transferred over a secure channel between both parties.